aponteangela/aponteangela.github.io/README.md

    <DIV align="left">
    <h1> Biography <br> </h1>
      <p1>
 My name is Angela Aponte.
 I grew up just twenty minutes outside of New York City.
 I began my undergraduate career as a mechanical engineering student attending New Jersey Insitute of Technology.
 I had a passion for learning and building my own projects.
-After I graduated college and joined the field of project engineering I realized I wasn't fullfilled.
+I graduated wiuth my B.S. in Mechanical Engineering and joined the field of project managment.
+After 5 years, I realized I wasn't fullfilled and I was missing a crucial part of my passion.
 I needed to learn more and fuel my fire of coding.
 My favorite project I've created using Arduino and C++ is my punch activated flamethrower.
 Using an accelerometer, my Arduino Pro Mini sends a signal to a solenoid valve to open and and arc lighter to activate.
 I am excited to embark on my journey as a Full Stack Developer.</p1>

 <link rel="stylesheet" type="text/css" href="styles/style.css"/>